ruricolist/serapeum/reference.md

 Each clause should have one of the following forms:

-`identifier`
-    in which case identifier's value is tested.
+- `identifier`, in which case IDENTIFIER's value is tested.

-`(expression)`
-    in which case the value of expression is tested.
+- `(expression)`, in which case the value of EXPRESSION is tested.

-`(identifier expression)'
-    in which case expression is evaluated, and, if its value is not false, identifier is bound to that value for the remainder of the clauses and the optional body.
+- `(identifier expression)' in which case EXPRESSION is evaluated, and, if its value is not false, IDENTIFIER is bound to that value for the remainder of the clauses and the optional body.

-Note of course that the semantics are different in Common Lisp, because our AND short-circuits on null, not false.
+Note that, of course, the semantics are slightly different in Common Lisp than in Scheme, because our AND short-circuits on null, not false.

 ## Control Flow